MartinAchondo/XPPBE/README.md

 An explanation of a `Main.py` code is as follows:

-1. Define the molecule and the properties:
+1. Define the molecule, the properties and the equation to solve:
     ```py
+    equation = 'regularized_scheme_1'

     inputs = {'molecule': 'methanol',
               'epsilon_1':  1,
               'epsilon_2': 80,